ieee-uiuc/drops/README.md

 # Notes

 Since this process creates a child VLC process, and for some reason VLC cannot be run with `sudo`, the WebSocket port number must be >1024.
 To make this easier to set up, it might be better to set up a WebSocket proxy from Port 80/443 to the chosen port in NginX/Apache.

+# Acknowledgements

+This music system is inspired by [ACM@UIUC's Beats](https://github.com/acm-uiuc/beats).